Use the Charges API to authorize a payment now, capture funds later.

 Capture the funds

 To settle an authorized charge, make a capture charge request.
 The total authorized amount is captured by default, and you cannot capture more than this.
-To capture less than the initial amount (e.g., $8 of a $10 authorization), pass the
+To capture less than the initial amount (for example, 8 USD of a 10 USD authorization), pass the

 amount parameter.
 Partially capturing a charge automatically releases the remaining amount.